-For the 2021-2022 application cycle, Bryn Mawr College will accept The Common Application and the Coalition Application.
+For the 2022-2023 application cycle, Bryn Mawr College will accept The Common Application.
 There is no application fee.
-For more information about applying to Bryn Mawr, please visit: www.brynmawr.edu/ admissions/apply/.
+For more information about applying to Bryn Mawr, please visit: www.brynmawr.edu/admissions-aid/how-apply.

 Admission Plans

 Application to the first-year class may be made through one of three plans: Fall Early Decision (ED I), Winter Early Decision (ED II), or Regular Decision.